nithril/nithril.github.io/_posts/2015-10-10-quicky-jooq-hibernate-jdbc.markdown

 | Hibernate Spring Data        | 1017.145     | 17.038  |
 | jOOQ IntoGroup               | 1186.168     | 38.805  |
 | jOOQ Old Fashioned GroupBy   | 3217.562     | 132.897 |

+I'm not expecting such a difference between plain JDBC and jOOQ.